-c) What is the current Local Plan in Ealing?

-1.12 In addition to the London Plan, the new "Local Plan" currently comprises 3 separate adopted development plan documents (together with an associated Policies Map that illustrates all site-specific policies in the Local Plan in map form):

-- Development (or Core) Strategy DPD This DPD sets out a vision for the future development in the borough and was adopted on April 3rd 2012. - Development Sites DPD This DPD sets out planning requirements for those key sites with significant development potential in the borough and was adopted on December 10th 2013. - Development Management DPD This DPD guides decisions on planning applications and was adopted on December 10th 2013.

-What will the new Local Plan eventually consist of?

-1.13 In addition to the DPDs mentioned above, the new Local Plan will eventually include all of the following additional DPDs:

-- Planning for Schools DPD This DPD aims to identify possible sites for new schools in the borough.
-The Council plan to formally adopt it by March 2015. - Joint West London Waste Plan DPD This DPD aims to identify possible sites for managing the area's waste and is being produced in cooperation with five neighbouring boroughs.
-The Council plan to formally adopt it by March 2015.

-1.14 There are presently no plans to produce any Area Action Plans (AAPs) which are DPDs that set out a comprehensive strategy for co-ordinated development and design that reflects local aspirations for the future of a specific area.

-1.15 Further information regarding the scope of these DPDs and the timetable for their preparation is provided at Section 3 below.
+- 1.11 In addition to the London Plan, the new "Local Plan" currently comprises 3 separate adopted development plan documents (together with an associated Policies Map that illustrates all site-specific policies in the Local Plan in map form): - Development (or Core) Strategy DPD This DPD sets out a vision for the future development in the borough and was adopted on April 3rd 2012. - Development Sites DPD This DPD sets out planning requirements for those key sites with significant development potential in the borough and was adopted on December 10th 2013. - Development Management DPD This DPD guides decisions on planning applications and was adopted on December 10th 2013. - Joint West London Waste Plan DPD This DPD aims to identify possible sites for managing the area's waste and is being produced in cooperation with five neighbouring boroughs.
+The Council plan formally adopted on June 9th 2015.
+All of the participating authorities must adopt the plan and this shall be done by July 28th 2015. - 1.12 In addition to the DPDs mentioned above, the new Local Plan will eventually include the following additional DPD: - Planning for Schools DPD This DPD aims to identify possible sites for new schools in the borough.
+The Council plan to formally adopt it by December 2015. - 1.13 There are presently no plans to produce any Area Action Plans (AAPs) which are DPDs that set out a comprehensive strategy for co-ordinated development and design that reflects local aspirations for the future of a specific area. - 1.14 Further information regarding the scope of these DPDs and the timetable for their preparation is provided at Section 3 below.